 Why ClearShares OCIO ETF?

-The Fund is an actively managed ETF of ETFs, holding a diverse portfolio of primarily passive index-based ETFs, also utilizing actively managed ETFs when the Fund’s management believes it advantageous.
+The Fund is an actively managed portfolio of ETFs, holding a diverse portfolio of primarily passive index-based ETFs, also utilizing actively managed ETFs or individual securities when the Fund's management believes it advantageous.

 A cost-effective alternative to the traditional OCIO model.
 The Fund integrates the cost advantages of an ETF structure with the experienced professional management, research and analytics of the traditional Outsourced Chief Investment Officer.

 Active management where it is likely to deliver the most value.
 OCIO ETF’s managers focus on the asset allocation and fund selection within target allocations, where we believe active management has the greatest potential to improve long-term performance.

 A potential core- or total-portfolio solution.
 Fees and minimums may be substantially lower than with other outsourced arrangements.
 OCIO ETF also has the potential to be much less costly and cumbersome than building a portfolio of individual securities or ETFs in-house.

 Independent, ETF-neutral.
 OCIO ETF is independent, with no bias toward in-house or any other ETF provider.

 Disciplined risk management.
 Risk analysis and position limits are embedded in our investment process, and the Fund does not invest in ETFs employing high levels of leverage, derivatives or highly illiquid securities.

 An innovative investment solution integrating the expertise of the Outsourced Chief Investment Officer (OCIO) with the cost advantages of an Exchange Traded Fund (ETF)

 The ClearShares Investment Process